Asian shares mostly lower as investors watch trade talks

-Asian shares were mostly lower Friday after a slide on Wall Street as investors nervously watched the U.S.-China trade talks in Washington.
+Asian shares were mostly lower Friday after a slide on Wall Street as nervous investors eyed U.S.-China trade talks in Washington.

-A mix of recent economic data is fueling concern about a possible global slowdown.
-The U.S. Labor Department said fewer workers applied for unemployment benefits last week than economists expected, an encouraging sign that layoffs are low.
-Investors are cautious about business conditions going forward as signs of weakness in the global economy emerge.
+A hodge-podge of recent economic data is fueling concerns over risks to global growth.
+The U.S. Labor Department said fewer workers applied for unemployment benefits last week than economists expected, an encouraging sign.
+But investors are cautious about business conditions going forward as signs of weakness in the global economy emerge.
 The long-running, costly trade dispute between the U.S. and China has also clouded the outlook.

 Sign Up and Save